 As a college professor, I took special care to instruct my students in writing essays.
 I published an essay in the freshman orientation handbook on the topic of writing essays for college essay tests.
 As a published biographer, I am very interested in personal narratives, and I counsel students by encouraging students to express and present their individual strengths.

 My degrees are in U.S. History, and I am a first year law student who has taken criminal law.
 In college, I researched and wrote about the prisoner furlough system in Massachusetts for James Q. Wilson.

-My K-6th experience includes teaching 4th and 5th grade English and Social Studies at Merryhill School in San Jose, CA; substitute teaching in various (preschool and) Kindergarten through 6th grade classrooms for Teachers on Reserve; teaching English language arts to various grade levels at Enopi Learning Center in San Mateo, CA; tutoring 3rd and 1st grade brothers in Foster City (currently).
+My K-6th experience includes teaching 4th and 5th grade English and Social Studies at Merryhill School in San Jose, CA; substitute teaching in various (preschool and) Kindergarten through 6th grade classrooms for Teachers on Reserve; and teaching English language arts to various grade levels at Enopi Learning Center in San Mateo, CA).

 I have taught English language skills to elementary, middle, high school, and college students.
 As a college professor, I required essay tests in all of my courses -- in order to ensure that my students would practice and learn more about writing.
 Students should not learn grammar, syntax, and punctuation rules just to learn rules; they should learn them in order to become aware of the functions and relations of words within sentences.
 Development of foundational language skills makes writing much easier, as this basis allows students to write with confidence.

 I have helped numerous foreign students learn to pronounce English more effectively.
 I also have helped them with other English language arts and skills, such as vocabulary, grammar, syntax, public speaking and writing styles.